-Check all code involving Strings with some real-examples containing Unicode characters beyond the usual Extended ASCII set.
+Check all code involving Strings with some real-world examples containing Unicode characters beyond the usual Extended ASCII set.

 VBA will mess-up and convert to ANSI all strings parameters in a

-To avoid this mangling, use pointers instead of Strings your declarations:
+To avoid this mangling, use pointers instead of Strings in your declarations: